progsri/Zookeeper/Issues.md

 - Looks like commons-cli is not in the classpath.
 To fix add commons-cli in the project structure -> Libraries.
 Make sure it add to the zookeeper project as the ZooKeeperMain is in the zookeeper project.

+## JLine support is disabled
+add Jline library to the zookeeper project classpath